sabirove/codec/README.md

 ## Codec utility

-- Small library with no external dependencies (apart from `com.google.code.findbugs:jsr305` for API annotations)
+- Small library with no external dependencies
 - Plain `java.io` API based
 - Composable design
 - A bunch of out-of-the-box implementations